TASSUSA/TASSUSA.github.io/_members/yanara.md

 job_title: "Game Developer & Graphics Designer"
 email: "Yanara@TASSUSA.com"
 picture: "yanara.jpg"
+picture_big: "yanara-big.jpg"
 ---
 #### Background:
-Miss Yanara Caez works at TASS USA as a Game Developer and Graphics Designer.
+Miss Yanara Caez works at TASS as a Game Developer and Graphics Designer.
 She is skilled in 2D and 3D game development and graphics design.

 #### Education:
 - BS Student in Computer Science at the University of Hawaii-Hilo